muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Plain_Text.md

 non-character string literals to begin with a digit, in some cases with the sole exception of a `-` or `+` symbol.
-It *always* defines character string literals to start with a simple letter or underscore, or that literal is double-quoted, with the sole exception of `0tN` literals.
+It *always* defines character string literals to start with a simple letter or underscore, or that literal is double-quoted, with the sole exception of `:N` literals.

 MUON doesn't use any generic-context symbolic barewords, but if it did then it would group them into a single namespace defined by a leading `\` which